 At this point, I shot a couple hundred arrows and sighted in the bow with good results.
 I did some walk-back broadhead tuning with good results, too.
 I think most hunters will be able to replicate this process themselves and get similar results.
-(There are tons of YouTube videos on bow setup, sighting in, and tuning that requires a bow press.)
+(There are tons of YouTube videos on bow setup, sighting in, and tuning.)

 Meanwhile, my next step was to paper tune the bow.
 I did this last, though, because I wanted to see what I could get from the bow out of the box.
 I was getting a consistent horizontal tear through paper, so I pressed the bow with a Bowmaster Portable Bow Press and Bowmaster Split-Limb L-Bracket G2 (which are compatible with many Bear bows) and added a twist to one top yoke while removing a twist from the other.
 Boom.
 Bullet holes.
 Of course, everyone’s results may vary based on grip, draw length, shooting form, and arrow setup.
 The point of all this is that the Cabela’s Insurgent HC RTH Compound Bow is pretty darn shootable right out of the box.
 If you have a bow press, you can also fine tune the bow yourself (assuming you know how and are willing to learn).

 All that said, most hunters error on the side of getting help from a bow shop . . . and simply practice often enough to get accurate for their typical bow hunting distances.

 The great thing about the Cabela’s Insurgent HC RTH Package is that you get the core accessories you need to start shooting your bow.